-Through a series of screenings and tests, Down syndrome can be detected before or after a baby is born.
+Through a series of screenings and tests, Down syndrome can be detected before or after birth.

 Here are some key points about Down syndrome.
-More detail and supporting information is in the main article.
+More detail is in the main article.

-- Older women are more likely to give birth to children with Down syndrome.
+- Older women are more likely to give birth to a child with Down syndrome.

 - The characteristics of Down syndrome include low muscle tone, short stature, flat nasal bridge, and a protruding tongue.

 - Individuals with Down syndrome have a higher risk of some diseases including Alzheimer's disease and epilepsy.

 - Screening tests can be used during pregnancy to estimate the probability that a child will have Down syndrome.